Voyage of the Brooklyn Saints: The Juan Fernandez Islands

 Más a Tierra was made famous by Robinson Crusoe, Daniel Defoe's 1719 popular, fact-based fiction about a marooned sailor.
 Covered with grape vines, cabbages, and dense tree-fern forests, the known watering stop for passing ships was still sparsely inhabited.
 Chile used its isolation as a prison until earthquakes made it too unsafe and evacuated the inhabitants.
 On land for the first time since their departure, the passengers traded with the few residents for wood and water, rambled happily on dry land, and gathered fresh fruit and vegetables.
+Funds were saved that would have been spent on supplies in Valparaiso.
 The passengers feasted on crawdads from the river while fish and eels were caught and salted for the remainder of the journey.
 Casks of clean water from a stream were floated out to the ship, refreshing the depleted water compartments with 18,000 gallons.
-The standard rate was $1 for every 30 gallons delivered by water boats at Valparaiso.
-Funds were saved that would have been spent on supplies in Valparaiso.
+The standard rate would have been $1 for every 30 gallons delivered by water boats at Valparaiso.

 Overall health was much improved during the week spent on the island.
 Sailing was delayed by a lengthy search for a boy who was missing when it was time to depart.
 Setting sail again on May 8, Brooklyn diverted from a direct route to California in order to deliver paying cargo to the Sandwich Islands (Hawaii).

-Sandwich Islands to Yerba Buena

-Sailing northwest across the Pacific was mentioned as a real pleasure for the passengers until Brooklyn was becalmed once again – this time for three weeks near the equator.
+Sailing northwest across the Pacific was mentioned as a real pleasure for the passengers until Brooklyn was becalmed once again—this time for three weeks near the equator.
 According to passenger James Skinner, even with an awning rigged, the air felt like a furnace.
 The passengers suffered greatly and "lay panting like lizards."
 The pitch melted out of the ship's seams until a breeze carried them to relief at last.

 Pacific births

 A week before reaching the Sandwich Islands, Phoebe Robbins delivered a baby girl, who was given the name Georgianna Pacific Robbins.
 The birth contrasted with the earlier loss of two of the Robbins boys, despite treatment by their father, who was a doctor.

 Widower Orrin Smith had five small children and widow Amy Ann Dodd Hopkins had two.
 They married, creating a large, blended family in 1843.
 Their first child together was born in early August 1845.
 To their surprise, Amy became pregnant again shortly before the Brooklyn left New York.
 Seasickness and pregnancy took their toll on Amy's health.
-Their newborn son, Orrin, suffered from malnutrition.
+Their infant son, Orrin, suffered from malnutrition.
 They decided to pause their journey when the ship got to Honolulu to restore health.

-On June 25, 1846, 136 days out of New York, the Brooklyn dropped anchor in Honolulu Bay.
+On June 25, 1846, 136 days out of New York, the Brooklyn dropped anchor in the Sandwich Islands at Honolulu Bay.
 Baby Orrin died July 15 and Amy went into labor prematurely.
 The second baby, also named Amy Ann Smith, died a week later.
 When the mother regained her strength, the family caught another ship, joining the rest of the Brooklyn passengers at Yerba Buena in October.